Chromum/Basic-Unity-Finite-State-Machine/README.md

 ## Usage

-1. Open the scene named `SampleScene` in the "Scenes" folder.
+1. Open the scene named `AI Sample Scene` in the "Scenes" folder.
 5. Press Play to see the bot following its patrol route and reacting to the player.

 ## Customization